PenguinJunk/PenguinJunk.github.io/_posts/2023-01-22-IIPP0011-Assignment1-v2.md

 # A example MVP: alpha.gov.uk

-_NB: This section uses links to archived websites which will probably be slow to load_
+> _NB: This section uses links to archived websites which will probably be slow to load_ {: .prompt-tip }

 > As _a student of Digital Transformation_ I need to _describe the MVP of gov.uk_ so that _I can cement my understanding of the MVP concept_